-- Connect laptop and Fireface using the supplied 6-pin FireWire cable (IEEE1394a).
+- Use the power cord to connect the Fireface with any suitable power outlet. - Connect computer and Fireface using the supplied 6-pin FireWire cable (IEEE1394a).
 In case your notebook does not have any FireWire port, CardBus-cards can be used to add them.
-In case your notebook does not have a 6-pin jack, or did not include a 6-pin to 4-pin adapter: such adapters are available in your local computer store, also as complete cable 4-pin to 6pin. - Connect the power supply to the Fireface and then to any suitable power outlet. - Power-on the notebook.
-Install the driver when the Windows desktop comes up.
+In case your notebook does not have a 6-pin jack, or did not include a 6-pin to 4-pin adapter: such adapters are available in your local computer store, also as complete cable 4pin to 6-pin. - Power-on the notebook.
+Switch on the Fireface when Windows shows the desktop.